 Post-secondary students are encouraged to invest in their education.

 - Student Aid Alberta expects you to provide a contribution of $1,500.
-Single parents, Assured Income for the Severely Handicapped (AISH) recipients, and CPP Disabilty Benefits are not expected to contribute anything.
+Single parents, Assured Income for the Severely Handicapped (AISH) recipients, and CPP Disabilty Benefits recipients are not expected to contribute anything.

 - The Canada Student Loans Program expects you to contribute income earned before you start your post-secondary studies.
 You are also expected to contribute any funds you have from savings (including Tax-Free Savings Account), part-time earnings or RRSPs.

 You will need to provide as much information as you can on your application.
 If you are not sure of exact amounts, simply provide estimates.
 When you need to update your estimates for your cost and resouces, you will need to submit a Change of Circumstance form to Student Aid Alberta.
 Access the Change of Circumstance form at:

 Your Parents' Contribution